What Is Zoom? Everything You Need to Know

 How Much Does Zoom Cost?

 Let’s break down Zoom’s pricing structure.
-The video conferencing app offers four different plans, each with its own price point and feature set.
+The video conferencing app offers four plans, each with its price point and feature set.
 Here’s what you need to know:

 1. Basic: This plan is completely free and allows users to host 40-minute meetings with up to 100 people.
 It also includes basic video and web conferencing features.

-3. Business: For $19.99 a month per host, users can access the Business Plan, which will allow them to host meetings for up to 300 people, receive dedicated phone support, host video conference meeting rooms with custom branding, and more.
+3. Business: For $199.90 a month per host, users can access the Business Plan, which will allow them to host 30-hour long meetings for up to 300 people, receive dedicated phone support, host video conference meeting rooms with custom branding, and more.

-The plan you choose will depend on the size of your team, how often you plan to use Zoom, your purpose for using the tool, and your current budget.
+Your plan will depend on your team size, how often you plan to use Zoom, your purpose for using the tool, and your current budget.

 Should My Company Use Zoom?